evisiion/PageJS/README.md

     });

-You can build different models for the page and call them neatly wighin the Document object, or traverse through them as the user interacts with the page.
+You can build different models for the page and call them neatly wighin the `PageJS object`, or traverse through them as the user interacts with the page.

     Models.ChatRoom = new model({